 The city reserves the right to amend this article at any time, and in any manner that the city deems necessary for the health, safety, or welfare of the public.
 The city also reserves the right to prescribe, from time to time, reasonable rules and regulations further governing the franchisee's operations herein, including, but not limited to, hours of container pickup.
-These rules need not be memorialized in an ordinance revision or further, formal action by the council, the council's approval of this article being an approval that the regulations should be so issued.
+These rules shall be issued through the director of sanitation services, and they need not be memorialized in an ordinance revision or further, formal action by the council, the council's approval of this article being an approval that the regulations should be so issued.